- Google Pay, Apple Pay

 What is a fraudulent transaction?

 A transaction that is made on your debit or credit card without your authorisation.
 This may include cards that are lost or stolen, fake, not received or fraudulent as decided by a card company.
 This is not the same thing as a dispute with a seller; a fraudulent transaction is any transaction where the card was not used for its original intention, whereas a dispute refers to any transaction where the seller and the buyer disagree on an issue, such as the item not being the one the buyer purchased or the price being different to what was agreed originally.
+In the case of the second situation, your bank won't be able to offer much help.

 Which number do I call if I've had my debit card lost, stolen, or I suspect a fraudulent transaction?